 Did you know that Guinea pigs were originally domesticated for their meat in the Andes?
 For many years, these cute little critters were cared for and consumed at ceremonial meals by the indigenous people of the Andean highlands.
 Nowadays it is commonplace to see street vendors selling “Cuy” (typically the barbecued variety) which has become a major part of the diet in Peru, Bolivia, and some parts of Ecuador and Colombia.

 When you consider the following it is easy to understand why the guinea pig has become a delicacy throughout many parts of South America:

 So I hear you asking… what does it taste like?
-Well as with many meats it has a ‘chicken like’ flavor but due to it’s gamey nature is probably closer to rabbit.
+Well as with many types of meat it has a ‘chicken-like’ flavor but due to its gamey nature is probably closer to rabbit.

 Probably the most bizarre festival involving guinea pigs can be found in the Peruvian town of Churin.
 It involves dressing guinea pigs up in elaborate costumes for a competition.